sammyhenningsson/hal_presenter/README.md

 end
 PostSerializer.to_hal   # => {"_links": {"self": {"href": "https://localhost:3000/posts/1"}}}
 ```

+### HALDecorator.paginate
+Setting `HALDecorator.paginate = true` will add next/prev links for collections when possible.
+Requirements for this is:
+- The resource being serialized is a paginated collection (Kaminari, will_paginate and Sequel are supported)
+- The serializer being used has a collection block which declares a self link

 ## Policy DSL
 HALDecorator includes a DSL for creating polices.
 By including `HALDecorator::Policy::DSL` into your policy class you get the following class methods:
 - `attribute(*names, &block)`